dyth/causalEntropicForces/README.md

 ## Agent

-The directory `particleBoxApproximations` contain an approximation of the algorithm described in the above paper which optimises computation speed at the expense of accuracy in physical units.
+The directory `particleBoxApproximations` contains an approximation of the algorithm described in the above paper which optimises computation speed at the expense of accuracy in physical units.

 There are three stages in the agent and are found in `monteCarloPathSampling.py`, `agent.py` and `kde.py`.
 To run the agent with the Particle in a Box example, do `$ python agent.py`.
 First, `agent.py` calls `monteCarloPathSampling.py`, which stochastically calculates many random walks which are then used to estimate the density of the state space in `kde.py`, which uses the scikit-learn implementation of kernel density estimation.
 The sum over all possible moves is weighted with the log-likelihood of the KDE estimated probability to find the most probable direction that a randomised process would end up.
 A step in the opposite direction is thus taken.